geerlingguy/kubernetes-101/episode-10/README.md

-# Episode 10 - TBD
+# Episode 10 - Monitoring with Prometheus, Grafana, and EFK

 Date: February 10, 2021